 - Watering air plants via misting: For this method, use a spray bottle or plant mister to spritz air plants with water every day or two.
 After spraying the entire plant, place the damp air plant on a towel to dry for a few hours before putting it back in its decorative container or arrangement.

 - How to water air plants in a bowl or sink of water: This is the best method of watering air plants as it really allows the water to soak into the plants.
 To water air plants this way, fill a bowl or sink with water and float the air plants in the water for 20 minutes to an hour every week.
-Then, take the plants out of the water, tip them upside down so any excess water can drain away, and then place them on a towel to dry before putting them back on display.
+Then, take the plants out of the water, tip them upside down so any excess water can drain away where it won’t cause rot, and then place them on a towel to dry before putting them back on display.

 There are several different kinds of water you can use to water air plants, regardless of whether you’re misting them or soaking them.
 Here are some tips for the type of water to use when watering air plants.